NMBURobotics/vox_nav/docs/vox_nav_archived/index.rst

 Note; if the sensor topic names are different then you need to recorrect them in tha launch file `lidarslam.launch.py` execute all commands in seperate terminals.
-Here are a few example maps crreated when botanbot was taking a tour to gas station and retruning back.
+Here are a few example maps crreated when vox_nav was taking a tour to gas station and retruning back.

 .. image:: ../images/slam_0.png
    :width: 700px